 10) Learn to Let Go.
 Being overwhelmed with too many things to do and not enough time to get them done is very stressful, demanding, and demoralizing.
 Acknowledge that you will never get everything done, figure out what tasks are low priority, and just let them go.

 11) Spend More Time With People You Love.
 This one is simple and easy and feels good.
 Nurturing social connections is good for your health and can actually improve your longevity.
+You may have exactly this time now to reconnect with immediate family, or perhaps reach out through a phone call or—even better—through a video chat.
+Don’t let this slide when the call for self-isolation lifts.
+In fact, make it happen in the real world with face-to-face meetups.

 Lynn Jaffee is a licensed acupuncturist and the author of “Simple Steps: The Chinese Way to Better Health.”
 This article was originally published on AcupunctureTwinCities.com